 Our warehousing and distribution solutions are specifically designed to ensure that our customers' products arrive as quickly, safely and smoothly as possible.

 EXW (EX WORKS)

-EXW imposes only minimal obligations on the seller, requiring him to deliver the goods to the buyer at the specified place of delivery and within the agreed period specified in the contract.
+EXW imposes only minimal obligations on the seller, requiring him to deliver the goods to the buyer at the specified place of delivery and within the agreed time specified in the contract.
 The seller bears all risks of loss or damage until the goods are delivered, while any costs are borne by the buyer.

 FCA (FREE CARRIER)

 The FCA requires the goods to be delivered when they arrive at the specified place, are ready for unloading and are placed at the disposal of the carrier designated by the buyer.